zemirco/lockit/README.md

 // exports.dbCollection = 'users';
 ```

 The only thing you need is a database.
+If you are using CouchDB you have to create the necessary views.

+ - run `node config=PATH node_modules/lockit/createCouchViews.js`

+`PATH` should be the location of your `config.js`, i.e.

+`node config=./config.js node_modules/lockit/createCouchViews.js`

+In case you are using MongoDB or any other DB you are good to go.

-By default the email service is stubbed and no
-emails are sent.
+By default the email service is stubbed and no emails are sent.
 That means that you won't receive any signup and password reset tokens.
-You have to look them up in your database and call the routes manually.
+You have to look them up in your database and call the routes manually (e.g. /signup/:token).
+To send emails you need an email server and you have to change the settings in your `config.js`:

+ - `emailType` - usually `SMTP`
+ - `emailSettings` - see [nodemailer](https://github.com/andris9/Nodemailer) for more information

 If you want to go crazy and customize all the things you can: